ESSENTIALS OF DIAGNOSIS

 B. Somatic Symptom Disorder

 Somatic symptom disorder is characterized by one or more somatic symptoms that are associated with significant distress or disability.
-The somatic symptoms are associated with disproportionate and persistent thoughts about the seriousness of the symptoms, a high level of anxiety about health, or excessive time and energy devoted ...
+The somatic symptoms are associated with disproportionate and persistent thoughts about the seriousness of the symptoms, a high level of anxiety about health, or excessive ...